Best Buy – Retail App

 I iterated upon different image displays within the card design to see how different styles and colors might aid in visual engagement and recognition/recall.
 However, we quickly scratched this idea out as we needed a scalable solution to refresh images over time without having to do so manually.

 I iterated upon different design layouts for deeper browsing flows while exploring visual hierarchy as a customer might go deeper into filtering into a category.
-Eventually, we had to scrap changes to these deeper browsing flows as it didn't make the cut for the MVP.
+Eventually, we had to scrap changes to these deeper browsing flows as it didn't make the cut for the MVP given the timeline.

 Shipped